 KU Cancer Center places great emphasis on advancing discoveries in the laboratory to the patients’ bedside.
 From 2009 to 2017, the center, with industry, academia, government, and philanthropic partners, advanced 19 new cancer therapies into the clinic.
 Two recent discoveries include Ciclopirox Prodrug for the treatment of bladder cancer, as well as a novel method to treat patients with acute graft-versus-host disease.

 The center’s researchers also pay special attention to the unique needs of its diverse catchment area, which includes elderly rural individuals, African Americans, American Indians, and Latinos.
 Moreover, with the Children’s Mercy consortium partnership, KU Cancer Center has access to more than 95% of childhood cancer cases in the catchment area.
 The center’s outreach arm, the Midwest Cancer Alliance, connects community hospital clinicians throughout the catchment area to cancer clinical trials available at KU Cancer Center.

-KU Cancer Center has four research programs that focus on different aspects of cancer and leverage scientific depth and breadth provided by nationally recognized scientists.
+KU Cancer Center has four research programs that focus on different aspects of cancer and leverage scientific depth and breadth provided by nationally recognized scientists:

-* This profile was provided by the University of Kansas Cancer Center.
+* This profile was provided by The University of Kansas Cancer Center.